pymc-devs/pymc/ARCHITECTURE.md

-On the highest level, PyMC3 lets you define probabilistic graphs or models that can be easily used to compute log probabilities for posterior inference or to draw random samples for prior and posterior prediction.
+On the highest level, PyMC3 lets you define probabilistic graphs or models that can be easily used to compute log probabilities for posterior inference or to draw random samples from priors or posteriors.
 However there are numerous
 other useful sets of functionality, from prior and posterior predictive sampling, GraphviZ model, as well as various helper functions.